mkrdip/related-posts-widget/readme.txt

 Show posts related to the current (product-)category, tag, event or other custom post type.

-Adds a widget that shows posts from the same related category, tag or other Custom…

 == Description ==

 Same Category Posts shows a list of related posts with a same Post Type to the current post.
 The widget is only shown on single post pages.
 Forked from [Related Posts Widget](https://wordpress.org/plugins/related-posts-widget).